Honeycomb structure: Properties

 In-plane loading: Under in-plane loading, it is often assumed that the wall thickness of the honeycomb is small compared to the length of the wall.
-For a regular honeycomb, the relative density is proportional to the wall thickness to wall length ratio (t/L) and the Young’s modulus is proportional to (t/L)3.
+For a regular honeycomb, the relative density is proportional to the wall thickness to wall length ratio (t/L) and the Young's modulus is proportional to (t/L)3.
 Under high enough compressive load, the honeycomb reaches a critical stress and fails due to one of the following mechanisms – elastic buckling, plastic yielding, or brittle crushing.
 The mode of failure is dependent on the material of the solid which the honeycomb is made of.
 Elastic buckling of the cell walls is the mode of failure for elastomeric materials, ductile materials fail due to plastic yielding, and brittle crushing is the mode of failure when the solid is brittle.
 The elastic buckling stress is proportional to the relative density cubed, plastic collapse stress is proportional to relative density squared, and brittle crushing stress is proportional to relative density squared.
 Following the critical stress and failure of the material, a plateau stress is observed in the material, in which increases in strain are observed while the stress of the honeycomb remains roughly constant.
 Once a certain strain is reached, the material will begin to undergo densification as further compression pushes the cell walls together.

-Out of-plane loading: Under out-of-plane loading, the out-of-plane Young’s modulus of a regular hexagonal honeycombs is proportional to the relative density of the honeycomb.
+Out of-plane loading: Under out-of-plane loading, the out-of-plane Young's modulus of a regular hexagonal honeycombs is proportional to the relative density of the honeycomb.
 The elastic buckling stress is proportional to (t/L)3 while the plastic buckling stress is proportional to (t/L)5/3.

 The shape of the honeycomb cell is often varied to meet different engineering applications.
 Shapes that are commonly used besides the regular hexagonal cell include triangular cells, square cells, and circular-cored hexagonal cells, and circular-cored square cells.
 The relative densities of these cells will depend on their new geometry.
+These shapes can also be inspired by mathematical tilings; periodic tilings can give a wide range of mechanical properties.
+Of particular interest is the control of Poisson's ratio and elastic modulus.
+Periodic tilings other than hexagons and triangles rarely give the same mechanical response in all directions, a phenomenon known as anisotropy.
+Honeycombs based on aperiodic tilings, such as Penrose tiling, are found to offer a wide range of mechanical performance, all isotropic in the plane.